Whitewashed house in Sparin

 Panorama of Toledo with the Alcantara Bridge – Spain

-We visited Salamanca on a driving trip that took us diagonally across northwest Spain from San Sebastian in the northeast (see One-Week Guide to Northern Spain) to Salamanca in the west, near the Portuguese border and on the same latitude as Porto in northern Portugal.
+We visited Salamanca on a driving trip that took us diagonally across northwest Spain from San Sebastian in the northeast to Salamanca in the west, near the Portuguese border and on the same latitude as Porto in northern Portugal.

 I highly recommend adding Salamanca to your itinerary.
 It’s a laid-back, inviting, and friendly Spanish city with a fabulous art nouveau museum.